SeokLeeUS/behavioral_cloning/README.md

 * README.md summarizing the results
 * run4.mp4 video clip on autonomous mode

-#### 2. Submission includes functional code
+#### 2. How to run simulation
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5 run4
 ```

-#### 3. Submission code is usable and readable
+#### 3. Code overview

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model_r0.py file contains the code for training and saving the Convolution Neural Network (CNN).
+The file shows the pipeline I used for training and validating the model as well as comments to explain how the code works.

-### Model Architecture and Training Strategy
+### 4. Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### a.
+Model arhicture overview

 My model consists of a convolution neural network with 5x5 filter sizes and depths between 24,36,48,64,64.
 The model includes ReLU (Rectified Linear Unit) layers to introduce nonlinearity.